10 Communication Services Stocks Showing Unusual Options Activity In Today's Session

 Explanation

-• Regarding PINS (NYSE:PINS), we observe a call option sweep with bullish sentiment.
-It expires in 8 day(s) on February 19, 2021.
-Parties traded 491 contract(s) at a $90.00 strike.
-This particular call needed to be split into 6 different trades to become filled.
-The total cost received by the writing party (or parties) was $61.3K, with a price of $125.0 per contract.
-There were 18211 open contracts at this strike prior to today, and today 18165 contract(s) were bought and sold.
+• Regarding T (NYSE:T), we observe a call option sweep with bullish sentiment.
+It expires in 58 day(s) on April 16, 2021.
+Parties traded 1112 contract(s) at a $30.00 strike.
+This particular call needed to be split into 37 different trades to become filled.
+The total cost received by the writing party (or parties) was $83.8K, with a price of $76.0 per contract.
+There were 27263 open contracts at this strike prior to today, and today 5995 contract(s) were bought and sold.

 Options Alert Terminology